yasar-rehman/yasar-rehman.github.io/_pages/about.md

 ======
 **Software Engineer (Intern)**

-We are looking for a Software Engineer (Intern) to work with us at TCL AI Lab (Hong Kong) on the project titled "How Smart Homes Perceive and Respond to Environmental Sound".
-As a Software Engineer (Intern), you will play a key role in front-end and back-end software components integration, developing user-friendly interfaces, and assisting the senior engineers in software deployment and testing.
-This is an excellent opportunity to gain hands-on experience in a fast-paced environment and to work with cutting-edge technologies.
-The internship position is flexible and the duration can be extended based on satisfactory performance.

-Requirements: The candidate should have hands-on experience with Python, JAVA, and C++.
-Knowledge of deep neural networks and their deployment on mobile and web platforms would be a plus.

-Interested candidates are encouraged to submit their resumes at yasar@tcl.com.
+**Software Engineering Intern – Smart Homes at TCL**
+TCL is seeking a motivated **Software Engineering Intern** to join our team and contribute to developing innovative smart home solutions.
+In this role, you’ll work on designing, testing, and optimizing software for IoT devices, cloud integration, and user-friendly interfaces.
+Candidates who are pursuing a degree in Computer Science, Software Engineering, or a related field, with proficiency in Python, Java, or C++, and a strong interest in IoT and smart home innovation are encouraged to apply.
+This is a hands-on opportunity to gain real-world experience in a fast-paced, innovative environment, with potential for future full-time opportunities.
+If you’re excited about shaping the future of smart homes, send your resume and a brief cover letter to **[yasar@tcl.com]**.

 <!--
 Collaborators